Grouse Creek (British Columbia)

 Grouse Creek is a creek located in the Cariboo region of British Columbia.
 The creek was discovered to be gold bearing in 1861.
 In 1864 the Heron Company staked a claim which yielded over $400,000.
 Many companies have mined the creek including the full rig, Black Hawk, Canadian, and Heron.
 The creek was mined heavily in 1860s and 1870s.
+It was home to the Grouse Creek War.